 Our Preschool and Pre-K students meet once a week in the computer lab to develop basic computer skills with using the mouse and logging into programs.

-Starting in Third Grade, students start developing keyboarding skill and are introduced to Microsoft Office 365 Word and Publisher as well as using education software that closely ties in with their classroom curriculum during their twice a week class.
-Students discuss cyber safety and bullying.
+Starting in Third Grade, students start developing keyboarding skill and are introduced to Typing.com, Microsoft Office 365 Word and Publisher as well as using the Digital Citizenship curriculum that closely ties in with their classroom curriculum during their once a week class.
+Students discuss cyber safety and bullying also using the Digital Citizenship curriculum.

-Our middle school and junior high students have 45 minutes 3 to 5 days a week of technology class.
-Building on the skills learned, Fourth through Eighth Grade students explore Microsoft Office 365 with (Word, Excel, Publisher, PowerPoint, Sway), Google applications, CAD with 3D printing, Block programming with Scratch, Robotics, Moviemaker and other software applications to enhance their learning experience and prepare them for high school and beyond.
+Our middle school and junior high students have 50 minutes once a week of technology class.
+Building on the skills learned, Fourth through Eighth Grade students explore Microsoft Office 365 with (Word, Excel, Publisher, PowerPoint), Google applications, and Typing.com applications to enhance their learning experience and prepare them for high school and beyond.
 Many of the projects completed by the student are multi-disciplinary enhancing the Math, Science and Language Arts curriculum with real world experiences by creating reports, charts, videos, presentation, programming, and more.

 The curriculum is based on vocabulary, cultural awareness, speaking, reading, and writing skills at each grade level taking into consideration the different levels of competency among the students.